bfox9900/CAMEL99-FORTH/README.md

 do not work with the DTC code.

 - MTASK99 gives this system multi-tasking and now works
-- INLINE  gives you some pretty good speed-ups on code fragments and now works.
+- INLINE  gives you some pretty good speed-ups on code fragments (~40%) and now works.
-- SAMSFTH works but the machine code version DSK1.SAMS does not.
+- SAMSFTH works to access a 1M memory card but the machine code version DSK1.SAMS does not work
 - SAVESYS has been updated and the same code works for DTC and ITC Forth

 ### Important differences